 Editor's Tip: Plates should be for decorative use only.

 Purchase a plain pillow and embellish it with funky felt flowers to make a fun, decorative addition to the decor for Mother's Day.
-Cut simple flower shapes from felt in various colors (choose Mom's favorites or colors that match existing decor), then layer them and sew the centers together to make each flower.
-Once you have about a dozen flowers, stitch them to the pillow and add dimension by bunching the felt tightly together.
+Cut simple flower shapes from felt in various colors (choose Mom's favorites or colors that match existing decor), then layer them, and sew the centers together to make each flower.
+Once you have about a dozen flowers, stitch them to the pillow, and add dimension by bunching the felt tightly together.

 Give Mom a supply of greeting cards organized by occasion in an accordion file folder (available at office or scrapbooking stores).
 Dress up the folder with decorative paper cut to size and attached with spray adhesive.

 Turn ordinary candles into shining stars with family photos and embellishments.
 Print photos or digital designs onto tissue paper; cut out.
 Wrap the candles with the tissue paper, securing with straight pins.
 A heat gun will melt the wax until it saturates and coats the tissue paper.
-Secure the flowers to the candle using a brad.
+Secure flowers to the candle using a brad.